 As Miriam explains herself, Khawuleza talks about the police raids that used to happen in colonized South Africa.
 It took a lot of courage for a black artist to sing a song like this, because it was seen as "political" and an offence against the government.

-The song reminds me of her own story, that Miriam tells in her biography: Like many other women, her mother used to "illegally" brew beer at home to make a living.
+: Like many other women, her mother used to "illegally" brew beer at home to make a living.
 She was caught by the police and sent to jail, together with newly-born Miriam.
 If Miriam had been old enough at the time, I'm sure she would have shouted:

 "Khawuleza!
 Hurry Mama, please don't let them catch you!"